Klinogicare® StarLab

 115

-The club incurs direct financial losses when a player is sidelined even for a short period.
-The sporting asset loses value, while salary obligations remain.
+A club incurs direct financial losses when a player is sidelined, even for a short time.
+The value of the sporting asset declines, while salary obligations remain unchanged.

-Monitoring CK and other biomarkers helps detect overload earlier, adjust the workload, and reduce the likelihood of muscle damage.
+Monitoring CK and other biomarkers can help detect overload earlier, adjust the training load and reduce the likelihood of muscle damage.

 01

-When a player is sidelined, the club continues to pay for the period of absence.
+When a player is unavailable, the club keeps paying their salary for the entire time out.

 02